Maxim-Mazurok/google-api-typings-generator/gapi.client.travelimpactmodel-v1/readme.md

 Stateless method to retrieve emission estimates.
 Details on how emission estimates are computed: https://github.com/google/travel-impact-model The response will contain all entries that match the input flight legs, in the same order.
 If there are no estimates available for a certain flight leg, the response will return the flight leg object with empty emission fields.
 The request will still be considered successful.
 Reasons for missing emission estimates include: * The flight is unknown to the server. * The input flight leg is missing one or more identifiers. * The flight date is in the past. * The aircraft type is not supported by the model. * Missing seat configuration.
 The request can contain up to 1000 flight legs.
 If the request has more than 1000 direct flights, if will fail with an INVALID_ARGUMENT error.
 */
 await gapi.client.travelimpactmodel.flights.computeFlightEmissions({});

+/*
+Retrieves typical flight emissions estimates between two airports, also known as a market.
+If there are no estimates available for a certain market, the response will return the market object with empty emission fields.
+The request will still be considered successful.
+Details on how the typical emissions estimates are computed are on [GitHub](https://github.com/google/travel-impact-model/blob/main/projects/typical_flight_emissions.md).
+The request can contain up to 1000 markets.
+If the request has more than 1000 markets, it will fail with an INVALID_ARGUMENT error.
+*/
+await gapi.client.travelimpactmodel.flights.computeTypicalFlightEmissions({});
 ```